 Northwestern College's current undergraduate program is accredited by the CAATE (Commission on Accreditation of Athletic Training Education) and has submitted a substantive change with the CAATE to transition the undergraduate program to a master's level program.
 The CAATE must provide approval of the MSAT in order for graduates to be eligible to sit for the BOC, Inc. (Board of Certification, Inc.) certification examination.
 Students that pass the exam are eligible for individual state athletic training licensure/registration.
 Students should anticipate two academic years and two summers of study, the first of two occurring prior to the first academic year.
-Both summer sessions will involve on-campus intensive academic coursework.
-Required clinical experiences are completed during the two academic years.
-The first academic year clinical rotations will primarily take place on or near campus, however the second academic year (fall & spring semesters) gives students an opportunity to be placed and reside at off-site locations.
+Both summer sessions will involve on-campus intensive academic year clinical rotations will primarily take place on or near campus, however the second academic year (fall & spring semesters) gives students an opportunity to be placed and reside at off-site locations.
 Frequently the clinical rotation experiences will require commitments outside of the normal academic day and semester including evenings and weekends and, in some instances, necessitate personal transportation to clinical sites.
-Students should keep these realities in mind when considering employment and other extracurricular obligations.
-They should also anticipate purchasing appropriate clothing for various clinical settings.
+Students should also anticipate purchasing appropriate clothing for various clinical settings.